top of page

 Brain Breaks - Chair-Based Movements

-• Objective: To energize students using chairs as tools for stability and movement.
+• Objective: Energize students using their chairs as a tool for stability and movement.

 • Materials Needed: A chair for each student.

-• Procedure: Guide students through movements like seated leg lifts, chair squats, or arm circles, using the chair for support.
-Ensure safety by checking that all chairs are stable.
+• How to Do It: Guide students through movements like seated leg lifts, chair squats, or arm circles, using the chair for support and balance.
+Before starting, do a quick check to make sure all chairs are stable and students have enough space to move safely.

 Activity 3: Locomotor/Animal Movements around the Room